 Seals At Seaside Aquarium

 Now, everyone’s favorite part is to head to the seaside aquarium to feed the seals.
 All of the seals at this aquarium were born into captivity and most of them are 3rd and 4th generation seals to the aquarium.
 They are quiet load but it is fun to listen to them bark and feed them their seal food.
-The seal food is for sale separately from admission int the gift shop of the aquarium.
+There is seal food is for sale separately from admission in the gift shop of the aquarium.

 Victor the Lobster at Seaside Oregon Aquarium

 The Seaside Aquarium offers touch tanks for kids and adults.
-They have staff members on hand to monitor the touch tanks but also to share about the creatures in the touch tanks.
-There isn’t a lot of tanks but it is enough for the kids to learn and have a blast touching sea creatures.
+They have staff members on hand to monitor the touch tanks and also to share about the creatures in the touch tanks.
+There aren’t a lot of tanks but it is enough for the kids to learn and have a blast touching sea creatures.

 If the kids aren’t into touching the sea creatures the aquarium does offer an art table.
 At the art table, the kids can make rubbings of different sea critters.
 Bella being the artistic one had a blast with their art table where she was able to make rubbings.
 She was ani touching any of the wildlife so this was perfect for her to do her thing while they did theirs.

 Where To Stay In Seaside On A Budget

 There are a lot of great deals to be had on hotels in Seaside, OR.
 Plus, use sites like Topcashback (here) and Ebates (here) to earn a refund!!
 I like to book thru Hotels.com to earn free nights in addition to their savings as well!
 If you can find a place with a kitchen you can save even more.